 So let’s look now at where slashing fits within this logic.

 In a proof-of-stake blockchain, “validator nodes” are active participants who keep the network running.
 These nodes keep records of the network’s transaction history and determine consensus on new blocks of transactions.
-In return for their efforts, time and computing power, the nodes receive rewards from the network – this is their incentive.
+In return for their efforts, time, and computing power, the validators receive rewards from the network – this is their incentive.

 But there’s another side too.
-In order to be sufficiently reliable (after all, a blockchain is supposedly to handle huge amounts of value, meaning a security glitch would be catastrophic) it must not only incentivize good behaviour, but also actively deter bad behaviour.
+In order to be sufficiently reliable (after all, a blockchain is supposed to handle huge amounts of value, meaning a security glitch would be catastrophic) it must not only incentivize good behavior but also actively deter bad behavior.
 This is where slashing comes into play.

 In many proof-of-stake networks, validator nodes must “buy in” to their position by initially locking up a significant amount of their own coins on the blockchain.
-The logic behind this is simple: with a personal investment in the blockchain, the consensus mechanism of that blockchain can deter bad or inefficient behaviour via a punishment.
+This is known as crypto staking.
+The logic behind this is simple: with a personal investment in the blockchain, the consensus mechanism of that blockchain can deter bad or inefficient behavior via a punishment.
 And this is slashing.